 What is Mortgage Reinstatement?

 If a borrower is behind on their mortgage loan payments, they may be in a position to pay back all of the arrears on the loan and become current again in one payment.
-This is known as mortgage reinstatement, and is a method of stopping a foreclosure or sheriff sale.
+This is known as mortgage reinstatement, and it is a method of stopping a foreclosure or sheriff sale.

 In order to reinstate a loan, you must first contact your lender and get a quote detailing the exact amount needed for reinstatement.
 In order for the mortgage reinstatement to be valid, the amount on the quote must be paid in full.
 This quote should include:

-- The amount of all back payments and current payments that are due
+- The amount of all back payments and current payments that are due.

-- Late fees, if any
+- Late fees, if any.

-- Property inspection costs, if any
+- Property inspection costs, if any.

-- Any costs related to the foreclosure process, if it has begun
+- Any costs related to the foreclosure process, if it has begun.

-- A recording fee for the notice of sheriff sale cancellation, if applicable
+- A recording fee for the notice of sheriff sale cancellation, if applicable.

 Note that mortgage reinstatement is different from a mortgage payoff.
 While both are methods to stop foreclosure, a mortgage reinstatement only brings you current with your normal payments, whereas a payoff satisfies the loan completely.